Psychosis. Symptoms and Treatment

 Thought broadcasting is the belief that one’s thoughts can be overheard and controlled

 Thought broadcasting is the belief that one’s thoughts are audible.
 Patients believe that other individuals can overhear and control their thoughts.
-They may also become convinced that their thoughts can be broadcast on radio, television, or on internet.
+They may also become convinced that their thoughts can be broadcast on radio, television, or the internet.
 The patient will conclude that whatever he thinks is transparent to others.
 Patients with delusions of any type, including thought broadcasting, often do not discuss their symptoms with family or friends.
 This is especially the case if they keep some confirmation of reality.
-They wind up living in two worlds: in the real world where they act normally and in their delusional world.
-Psychiatrist that diagnoses patients with thought broadcasting have found that it can take years to discover this delusion.
+They wind up living in two worlds: in the real world, where they act normally, and in their delusional world.
+Psychiatrists that diagnose patients with thought broadcasting have found that it can take years to discover this delusion.
 Even family and friends do not notice the patient’s symptoms.
 This is a common delusion among patients with schizophrenia.

 Thought insertion